Looking for reputable Cocker Spaniel breeders?

 The Kennel Club guidelines state that the bitch must be over one year old when mated, have no more than 4 litters in her lifetime, and certainly no more puppies after she's 8 years old.

-Both professional breeders and experienced hobby breeders will be very helpful and offer you lots of advice about caring for your puppy before and after taking your puppy home.
+Both professional breeders and experienced hobby breeders will be very helpful and offer you lots of advice about caring for your puppy before and after taking your tiny bundle home.

 It's essential to show your breeder that you're knowledgeable about Cockers and have done at least a little research.

-You'll need to satisfy them that you'll make a responsible owner and that you can give a loving home to one of their puppies.
+You'll need to convince them that you'll make a responsible owner and can give one of their puppies a loving home.
 They will be really fussy about who they give their babies to, and who can blame them?

 The tips and advice given here will give you an idea of informed questions to ask Cocker Spaniel Breeders and help you get to know and understand them better.